sdr-enthusiasts/docker-planefence/README-planetweet.md

 --------------------------------------------------------------------------------------

 This utility enables tweeting of new events.
-It consists of a BASH shell script that monitors today's planes as written by PlaneFence, and sends out a tweet for every new plane using [Twurl](https://github.com/twitter/twurl).
+It consists of a BASH shell script that monitors today's planes as written by Planefence, and sends out a tweet for every new plane using [Twurl](https://github.com/twitter/twurl).

 There are two major parts to install this.
 Each of these parts is described below.

 - You must apply for your own Twitter Developer Account and create an app.
-- You must follow the instructions below to configure PlaneFence to use the credentials that Twitter provides you during this sign-up process.
+- You must follow the instructions below to configure Planefence to use the credentials that Twitter provides you during this sign-up process.

 ## Prerequisites
 This is part of the [kx1t/docker-planefence] docker container.
 Nothing in this document will make sense outside the context of this container.